aidenwaring/Income_Calculator/README.md

 ## Testing

 Simple unit tests have been created to assert that the behaviour and logic of the program produces an expected result.
-'Happy' and 'unhappy' code paths are provided.
+'Happy' and 'unhappy' code paths are provided to cover invalid user entry.
 Tax bracket calculation is based off the provided criteria below:

 ![Tax Bracket Table](resources/tax_bracket_table.png)

 ### Testing Tools Used

-- Static code analysis
+- IntelliJ Static Code Analysis
+- Unit tests written with JUnit 5
+-

+## Future Developement Beyond MVP

+Given the time restrictions to complete this task, items beyond creating an MVP for the client remain and may still be worked on in the future.
+Several improvements and future features have been identified and listed below:
-- Code analysis (???)
+- Code Coverage Reporting

-## Sources
+- Additional Edge Case Tests
+- Develop Front-End Component
+- Implement Full RESTful API for Managing Employees
+- Explore Alternative Algorithms for Tax Calculation
+- Database Connectivity
+- Data Mocking for Testing

 ## License